dpfannenstiel/dpfannenstiel.github.io/README.md

 License
 =======

-The contents of the following directories and their content are Copyright Dustin Pfannenstiel.
+The contents of the following directories are Copyright Dustin Pfannenstiel.
 Their contents may not be reused without permission:

 * _posts/